 No shame.
 No jargon walls.
 Just practical steps you can start on a weekend.

-Purpose-built tools for security teams that need results without enterprise overhead.
+Free purpose-built tools for security teams that need results without enterprise overhead, in exchange for sharing your experience to help me improve the software.

 Most vulnerability scanners tell you what's wrong after you've already committed.
 DangerMap tells you what to pick before you do.
 Point it at a package manifest and get a version-by-version risk landscape with migration recommendations.
 Not just a list of CVEs, but an actual upgrade plan with risk estimates for each path.
 Built for teams that want to make informed dependency choices during sprint planning, not scramble to patch after a scan kicks back findings.